Westside Grovely FC: History

 Further re-structuring of the Football Brisbane league system has resulted in Westside Grovely participating in Capital League 2.
 In 2019, the club achieved its highest finish to date, coming third and narrowly missing out on promotion to Capital League 1.

-For the 2021 season, the club have a new coaching team in place, led by head coach Terry Campbell.
-The major sponsor of Westside Grovely is Brisbane based company Stafflink.

 Another restructure of the football pyramid in Queensland was conducted in late 2021, with Westside Grovely confirmed a place in FQPL 5 for the 2022 season.
 Mauricio Mota was appointed Head Coach following the departure of Terry Campbell.

-The club colours, red, green and white, are taken from the Hungarian national flag.
+In 2024, the playing fields (Field 1 & 2) at Grovely Sports Ground were upgraded as part of a project with the Brisbane City Council and Queensland State Government.
+This came off the back of increased maintenance and facility improvements made by the club committee and volunteers.